 This world-famous painting emerged at the very beginning of the 1930s, directly following the stock market crash on October 29, 1929.
 The period’s large collection of small-town rural art reflects the nostalgic feeling amongst Americans for a simpler, bygone era at this moment in time.
 Though recognized by many, American Gothic is often mis-identified as depicting a farming husband-and-wife pair, while the subjects are actually meant to be father and daughter.

 Early Sunday Morning (1930) by Edward Hopper

 Edward Hopper was a major player in the 1930s art scene, and this image of a worn-down New York street perfectly portrayed the immediate aftershocks of the stock market crash.
 The mood is subdued and vacant, with no signs of life or commerce in the windows.
 The town is licking its proverbial wounds as the new decade is just getting started.

-Hogs Killing a Snake – John Steuart Curry, about 1930
+Hogs Killing a Snake (1930) by John Steuart Curry

 Though there was a great movement towards rural, nature-based art in the 1930s, the majority of artists tended to focus on human subjects and activities, such as farming.
 But John Steuart Curry branched out with Hogs Killing a Snake.
 The violent and animalistic killing of a snake in front of an apple tree is a religious allegory – it is another iteration of the Garden of Eden.

 Roustabouts (1934) by Joe Jones

 Roustabouts served as an American call to action from self-proclaimed communist Joe Jones.
 He saw his art as a form of activism, and depicted this scene of black labourers serving under a white man to bring attention to the rough conditions of these workers in industrialized America.